jasobs10/LeagueofNumbers/README.md

 Data for the top ranked players is prefetched through multiple calls to the Riot Games API.
 Statistics for each top ranked player is aggregated on the front-end.
 Users can input a player name into the input box, and data for that specific player will be returned, aggregated and rendered.

-Because the Riot Games API does not allow for front-end AJAX request, API requests are handled by the `SummonersController` and `ChallengersController`.
-An API is called to the respective controller, which returns the data from the HTTP request.
+Because the Riot Games API does not allow for front-end AJAX request, API requests are handled by the `SummonersController` and `ChallengersController` on the Rails backend.
+AJAX requests are called to the respective controller, which returns the data from the HTTP request.

 ### Visualization